DataDog/documentation/content/en/dashboards/functions/_index.md

 Functions can be applied to your queries by clicking `+` icon in the graphing editor.
 Most of the functions are applied as the last step (after [time][1] and [space aggregation][2]).

 {{< img src="dashboards/functions/addingfunctions.png" alt="Add function"  style="width:75%;" >}}

-Here is an example showing how to apply Exclusion function to exclude certain values of your metric.
+Here is an example of how to apply an Exclusion function to exclude certain values of your metric.

 {{< img src="dashboards/functions/exclusion_example.png" alt="Exclusion example with Toplist"  style="width:75%;" >}}

-Here is an example showing how to apply Timeshift function on your error logs to compare current data with data from one week before.
+Here is an example of how to apply a Timeshift function on your error logs to compare current data with data from one week before.

 {{< img src="dashboards/functions/timeshift_example.png" alt="Timeshift example with Logs"  style="width:75%;" >}}

 {{< whatsnext desc="Choose a type of function:" >}}